DynoSRC/raptor/README.md

 # raptor
 A JSX layout engine.

-Raptor is intended for use with the boring framework, but can be used by itself.

 ## Usage

 TL;DR: Configure raptor with knowledge of your views and view model hierchy